What parameters are CFOs

 Disclosure and payment of the tax under the wrong GST head

 One needs to be cautious when making tax payments as the GSTN does not allow inter-utilisation of taxes.
-This could lead to an unfavourable working capital due to unplanned cash flows.
+This could lead to unfavourable working capital due to unplanned cash flows.

 Categorising zero-rated supplies as nil-rated and vice versa